Zayta/Sokoban/README.md

 This is a work of fiction
-#NUR_Nighters
-###*Would you ever wish for immortality?*
-NUR is an organization that strives to build an afterlife for humans.
-It consists of Nighters, half-dead souls.
-When people who die without anyone knowing in certain areas of the world, they are offered life-extension iff they gather enough essence from the Essence Lab, which is NUR's screening process for selection of Nighters.

-# NUR_Exchange
+# NUR_Vicarious
+### The Fairy Who Wanted to Bring Happiness
 Once upon a time, there was a fairy who wanted people to be happy.
 She empathized with suffering souls, and wanted to make their lives better.
-To each soul she heard and believed trustworthy, she offered to help them by using her only power in the human world: possession.
+To each soul she heard and believed trustworthy, she tried to grant their wishes.
 If they wallowed, "I wish someone would make me rich", the fairy would go into their body and pilot their life until they become rich.
 If they wallowed, "I want friends", the fairy would pilot them and make friends for them.
-She granted any and all wishes.
+She offered to help them by using her only power in the human world: possession.

-However, her identity must remain secret, and therefore she signed contracts with every patron she had.
+However, she had a few limits to her heroic acts.
+First, she could only possess seven souls simultaneously.
+Second is that her identity must remain secret, and therefore she signed contracts with every patron she had.
 She would possess their body and help them obtain their dream lives, and when she gave them their bodies back, they must never reveal her identity or else they would face instant death.
 Hence, no one talked about her and only those whom she helped knew about her.

-### Essence Lab
+### Sudden Deaths
-While she is in possession of the bodies, the souls of those bodies wait inside NUR's Essence Lab.
-The Undertaker watches over it.
-Because of the fairy's activities, the Essence Lab has been flooded with souls who did not belong.
-The overpopulation of the Essence Lab has made it difficult for the Undertaker, and as a result he was furious.
+While she is in possession of the bodies, the souls of those bodies wait inside her tower.
+Oddly, however, most of the people whose bodies she has possessed end up dying either before the end of the contract or soon afterwards.

+The exhausted Undertaker, whose job was to escort dead souls to the Underworld, discovered the fairy's activities were the reason for his overloaded work.
+As he investigated, he located where she kept the souls whose bodies she possessed.
+Using his feeble power, he sent his specter to her chambers one day.

+### Lorale
+On the day that the Undertaker sent his specter, a boy named Lorale was in the tower.
+"Lorale, you have been fooled by the fairy.
+She won't give you body back to you.
+You will die if you do not go claim your body back from her."

+At first, Lorale didn't care.
+"It's okay.
+I'll just die."
+The Undertaker, stunned at his response, wondered why such a soul accepted the fairy's offer.
+Then, after looking at Lorale's profile, the Undertaker said, "You're afraid of fire, aren't you?
+If you do not evacuate every soul from her tower, I will burn you!"

+Lorale had a deep fear of fire, for reasons he couldn't explain.
+Therefore he agreed to help the Undertaker.

+## In this game, you play as Lorale.
+Your job is to get every soul out of the fairy's towers.

-### How to Stay Alive in the Essence Lab
+### How to Stay Alive in the Tower
 * Do not touch other souls (instant death)
-* Maintain essence (your soul's health)
+* Maintain your soul's health
     * Avoid the Guardians
     * Avoid pits
-### How to Leave Styx
+### How to Leave the Tower
 * Gather enough essence from color-coded compartments.
+Essence add strength to your soul.
     * Push the number of blocks with the same color as the compartment into the compartment.
 (You will unlock a vision of your past.)
     * Souls can only push blocks of their own color.